analythium/openfaas-rstats-templates/template/rstats-minimal/README.md

 ### Customizing your function

 - edit `./<function-name>/function/handler.R`
+- add system dependencies to `./function/SYSTEMDEPS`
-- add dependencies include system dependencies to `./function/PACKAGES`
+- add dependencies to `./function/PACKAGES`

+installr -t option need to seperate SYSTEMDEPS file using as a openfaas template.

+Template is also example with `data.table` and system dependoncy is that `zlib-dev`.

+Plaaes add items with enter or space in PACKAGES and SYSTEMDEPS.

 Please read [this](https://github.com/r-hub/r-minimal) for dependoncies.